mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Stories

 Stories represents a single published piece of content.
-Each unique url downloaded from any syndicated feed within a single media source is represented by a single story.
+Each unique URL downloaded from any syndicated feed within a single media source is represented by a single story.
 Only one story may exist for a given title for each 24 hours within a single media source.

-The story\_text of a story is either the content of the description field in the syndicated field or the extracted text of the content downloaded from the story's url at the collect\_date, depending on whether our full text rss detection system has determined whether the full text of each story can be found in the rss of a given media source.
+The story\_text of a story is either the content of the description field in the syndicated field or the extracted text of the content downloaded from the story's URL at the collect\_date, depending on whether our full text RSS detection system has determined whether the full text of each story can be found in the RSS of a given media source.

 ### Output description